 When we were kids, we enjoyed listening to stories from parents & grand parents.
 That is how we received their embedded ideas & messages.
-When we we grew up, we found that we should to tell our stories too.
-We have our own ideas that we need to deliver to others.
-Regardless if we need to present our ideas for business or just for fun, and regardless the topic we are addressing, Science, technology, sports, arts, environment, handcrafts … or others.
-In all cases, using impressive techniques will help us deliver the message efficiently… Here comes the Story Maps.
+When we grew up, we found that we have new stories… We have our own ideas that we need to deliver to others.
+Regardless if we need to present our ideas for business or just for fun, and regardless the topic we are addressing … Science, technology, sports, arts, environment, handcrafts, or others… In all cases, using impressive techniques will help us deliver the message efficiently… Here comes the Story Maps.

 The term Story Map, in general, refers to a way of presenting your ideas through a series of graphics so that they visually delivers a story.

 On the same track, I am introducing Story Maps from Esri, an effective way to tell your story & present your ideas to the world.

 Now, we have some questions:

 - Who is Esri?

 - What are these story maps?